AHMerrill/anti-echo-chamber/README.md

 1. Edit your scraper to include the new RSS URL.
 2. Run it once — the feed will be auto-added to `feeds/feeds_state.json`.
-3. Commit the updated file with a short message like “add reuters_world feed”.
+3. Commit the updated file with a short message such as “add reuters_world feed”.

 ---